 This is just one example, new technology is now blossoming in the industry, and helping to make up for any lost time in the spring.
 In part, this can account for why construction has been able to bounce back in the way it has.
 Importantly, this innovation will also be essential in meeting the aims of CLC’s ongoing recovery strategy.

 The role of wireless communications should not be overlooked either.
-Broadband is now taken for granted as it’s becoming more readily available, however, if this pandemic had occurred ten years ago, communications networks would have lacked the capacity or capability to prevent major disruption.
+Construction site broadband is now taken for granted as it’s becoming more readily available, however, if this pandemic had occurred ten years ago, communications networks would have lacked the capacity or capability to prevent major disruption.

 During the shutdown, Wi-Fi and mobile technology allowed for essential, remote working to keep businesses going.
 Again, this is something unimaginable a decade ago.